mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 - **Over-temperature Shutdown** (Configurable in YAML, does not require Home Assistant or Node-RED)

 ## Use Cases
-This setup is ideal for charging common 15s and 16s LiFePO4 packs and 14s NMC batteries, making it perfect for home battery systems to store solar or off-peak power.
+This setup is ideal for charging common 15s and 16s LiFePO4 packs and 14s NMC batteries, making it useful for home battery systems that store solar or off-peak power.
 It is particularly useful when backing up solar setups with a generator.
-Additionally, it can serve as a powerful DC bench power supply when paired with a robust adjustable buck converter, or even as an onboard e-bike charger.
+Additionally, it can serve as a powerful DC bench power supply when paired with a robust adjustable buck/boost converter, or even as an onboard e-bike charger.

 For example, the **EG4 Chargeverter** product is essentially two of these 48V telecom units in a single box, with buttons for setting maximum voltage and current.
 [Watch the Chargeverter Teardown](https://www.youtube.com/watch?v=WPEjRtABc2U).